When you apply for life insurance coverage, your insurance agent should be very inquisitive.

 Recent Driving History

-A good thing for many drivers out there is that the top life insurance companies will look at your recent history, not everything.
+A good thing for many drivers out there is that the top life insurance companies peek at your recent history, not everything.
 Life insurance rates and your driving record are a big worry, but so is whether or not you will get life insurance to begin with.

 Any person out there who thinks they are safe to get life insurance simply because they are healthy needs to look into everything.